chrisd149/race-car-robot/README.md

 # Race Car Robot "STEM Mobile" - USF Engineering Project
 This is the project repo for Team 10 EGN3000L Section 6.
-Our robot is a muscle car design that canbe driven manually via a phone app.
+Our robot is a muscle car design that can be driven manually via a phone app.

 ![image](https://user-images.githubusercontent.com/48182689/200449319-cee9cf16-b141-4b34-815f-8229b2992e76.png)